EmoFSM: A Finite State Machine for Emotional Support Conversation: Methodology

-To determine the action given the current state, \textit{i.e.}, $\mathcal{S} \rightarrow \mathcal{A}$, we utilized a unified finetuned LLM which conducts different action generations: \begin{itemize} \item $e = \text{LLM}(desp, s_0)$: classify the user emotion state \item $g = \text{LLM}(desp, s_1)$: plan the optimal strategy based current situation \item $u^p = \text{LLM}(desp, s_2)$: generate the appropriate response guided by strategy \end{itemize} in which the LLM prompt is formulated by concatenating the contents of description and all components of corresponding states.
+To determine the action given the current state, \textit{i.e.}, $\mathcal{S} \rightarrow \mathcal{A}$, we utilized a unified finetuned LLM which conducts different action generations: \begin{itemize} \item $e = \text{LLM}(desc, s_0)$: classify the user emotion state \item $g = \text{LLM}(desc, s_1)$: plan the optimal strategy based current situation \item $u^p = \text{LLM}(desc, s_2)$: generate the appropriate response guided by strategy \end{itemize} in which the LLM prompt is formulated by concatenating the contents of descriptions and all components of the corresponding states.
+Table \ref{tab:prompt} shows the detailed prompts.
 We denote this inference paradigm by